pierre-ecarlat/datasets/scripts/README.md

 ```
 python scripts/generate_lists.sh DATASET_NAME --inp all --out1 trainval --out2 test
 ```
 Generate sublists from an initial set (example: generates `trainval` and `test` from the `all` set (default)).
 The set is splitted into two separate sets, supposed to have, as much as possible, the same class repartition (in case of imbalanced datasets).
-Greedy algorithm, be tolerant.
 If may also computes a characteristics folder in the lists' directory.